 There is no program fee for GLP in Brazil.

-Students selected for this program will receive a $1,500 stipend.
+Students selected for this program will receive a $1,000 stipend.
 Students are encouraged to apply for any internal or external awards to help fund this experience including O’Neill’s Greater Good Internship Fund, and more.
+Please see our scholarship page for available funding.
 Students may also apply any internship stipends awarded through their admissions process to this program.

 - September-October: Program infosessions are held - attend to learn more and ask questions